Interaction in Diagram Component

 }

-- An object can be dragged by clicking and dragging it.
+- Drag an object by clicking and dragging it.
 When multiple elements are selected, dragging any one of the selected elements move all the selected elements.

-- When you drag the elements in the diagram, the PositionChanging and PositionChanged events get triggered and allow customization in these events.
+- While dragging, the PositionChanging and PositionChanged events are triggered and allow customization in these events.

 How to Drag Connector Endpoints

 The connector can be selected by clicking it.
-When the connector is selected, circles will be added on the starting and ending of the connector that is represented by Thumbs.
-Clicking and dragging those handles helps you to adjust the source and target points.
+When the connector is selected, circles will be added on the starting and ending of the connector that is represented by thumbs.
+Clicking and dragging those handles helps you to adjusts the source and target points.

 @using Syncfusion.Blazor.Diagram